 WP Super Cache vs W3 Total Cache

 WP Super Cache and W3 Total Cache are the two most popular caching plugins for WordPress.
-They both have huge user base who would passionately defend their favorite plugin.
+They both have a huge user base who would passionately defend their favorite plugin.

 Both plugins offer similar features.
 They both have slightly difficult setups, but WP Super Cache has simplified their user interface a lot.
 Both plugins are available for free with limited support.